mervyzr/astrea/README.md

 Due to the nature of the finite volume method and the discretisation of space in the grid, a Riemann problem is created at each interface between consecutive cells, with each cell containing the subgrid profile.
 In this code, approximate Riemann solvers are used (linear and non-linear) in order to compute the flux across interfaces.

-The Local Lax-Friedrichs (LLF) solver (LeVeque, 1992) is an approximate linearised Riemann solver (i.e. the method aims to find an exact solution to the _linearised_ or _approximate_ version of the (magneto-)hydrodynamic equations).
+The Local Lax-Friedrichs (LLF) solver (LeVeque, 1992) is an approximate linearised Riemann solver (i.e. the method aims to find an exact solution to the _linearised_ or _approximate_ version of the ideal magnetohydrodynamic equations).
 This scheme is very stable and robust, however it is highly dissipative and only first-order accurate.
 The code also allows for the Lax-Wendroff scheme (Lax & Wendroff, 1960), which is another approximate linearised Riemann solver and is second-order accurate.
 The Beam-Warming scheme (Beam & Warming, 1976) and the Fromm scheme (Fromm, 1968) are not included in this code as modifications to the update steps are required to adapt to those schemes.

 The fluxes are calculated from the interpolated interfaces, and the Jacobian matrices are calculated from the Roe average of these interfaces (Roe & Pike, 1984; Cargo & Gallice, 1997).